Rakib010/webdev/README.md

 ### Hard work is the key to success

-### HTML, CSS, Tailwind CSS, React, Express, Mongodb
+### HTML, CSS, Javascript,Tailwind CSS, React, Express, Mongodb